dbetm/flymoon/README.md

 Click on Go! button to display results.
 Each row will include differences in alt-azimuthal coordinates only if it’s a possible hit.
 If the difference is very small, the row will be highlighted in yellow or green color.

+**Change target**

+Tap into the target icon and it'll toggle between Sun and Moon.

 --------